 What should you wear to your spray tan?

 We always recommend wearing loose clothing after your spray tan.
-However, now with new self tanning technology, we don’t have to be as cautious.
+Now with new self-tanning technology, however, we don’t have to be as cautious.
 I tan celebrities right before their big events wearing their chosen outfit.
 I apply setting powder and fixer spray after the spray tan, similar to how makeup artists use setting sprays and translucent powders.

 What might happen if your spray tan gets wet?